 I took an interminably long time to finish reading ‘A Short History of Nearly Everything’ by Bill Bryson.
 No, not because it was boring, for the opposite was true.
-It was anything but, an absolutely RIVETING book that I did not want to keep down, but at the same time reading which I needed to pause and assimilate.
-Besides, I wanted it to go on forever and not get over, ever.
+It was anything but.
+An absolutely RIVETING book that I did not want to put down, but at the same time reading which I needed to pause and assimilate the contents.
+Besides, I wanted it to last forever and not get over, ever.

-I wanted to talk about the things I was reading, someone who would feel the same wonder, and would be interested enough to marvel and explore the book together with me, but there was no one available for discussion.
-The best I could do was catch the L & M on his return from office, soften him up with a hot drink and blurt out all the amazing facts I read.
+I wanted to talk about the things I was reading to someone who would feel the same wonder, and would be interested enough to marvel and explore the book together with me.
+Unfortunately there was no one available.
+The best I could do was catch the L & M on his return from office, soften him up with a hot drink and blurt out all the amazing facts I had read.
 Never mind if his eyes took on a glassy look after a while, I continued in an Ancient Mariner-sque manner.
 (I am kidding, he has been a good listener.
-You can quiz him on many of the facts I stuffed his ears with, like the one where the book says that for bacteria the weave of an old pillow cover is like a ship’s rigging).
+So far.
+You can quiz him on any of the facts I stuffed his ears with, like the one where the book says that for bacteria the weave of an old pillow cover is like a ship’s rigging!).

 Of chemistry my knowledge remains even vaguer.
-Something when burned has a pink flame, or it could be blue and something else burns when exposed to air or whatever.
+Something when burned has a pink flame I remember, or it could be blue, and something else burns when exposed to air or whatever.
 Who the hell knows.
-Not me to be sure.
-Such was my attitude when Science and I parted ways at fifteen years of age (mine, not that of science, obviously), much to our combined relief I guess, mine for obvious reason and as for Science I am sure it didn’t want to be saddled with an apparent dimwit.
+Not me for sure.
+Such was my attitude when Science and I parted ways at fifteen years of age (mine, not that of Science, obviously), much to our combined relief, more of mine for obvious reasons.
+As for Science I am sure it didn’t want to be saddled with an apparent dimwit like me.

 Four decades and a book by Bill Bryson later, I am cursing all the textbook writers, every single one of them.
 If they were even a fraction as good as him, I’d have been somewhere else now.
 Of course, it depends on parents too.
 But if textbooks ignite the spark, who knows what lengths we as children might go to get there?